A journey of 1000 miles begins with a single step. – Lao Tzu

 Life on the Road

 Life in the field while vagabonding can take on a whole new meaning.
-Tasks that were once mundane and uninteresting are suddenly an adventure.
-Your mind will stay sharp and your senses will be on fire as you absorb this strange new world around you.
+Tasks that were once mundane and uninteresting are suddenly a challenge.
+Adventure comes easily.
+Your mind will stay sharp, and your senses will be on fire as you absorb this strange new world around you.

 Talk to Everyone

 Not every day on the road will be a dream.
-There will be times when you are uncomfortable, homesick, frustrated, or culture shocked.
+There will be times when you are dirty, tired, uncomfortable, homesick, frustrated, or culture shocked.
 Remember that these are just temporary and psychological conditions.
-Keep your chin up and always put yourself into positions for good things to happen.
-You will be surprised at how often dire situations (such as being lost or not knowing anyone) work out for the best.
+Keep your chin up, and always put yourself into positions for good things to happen.
+Attract and manifest good things.
+You will be surprised at how often dire situations (such as being lost or not knowing anyone) work out for the best…assuming you kept a positive attitude.

 Log Your Journey

 Keeping a public blog is great, but carry a small personal journal as well.
-Record your feelings, thoughts, and experiences so that you can re-live your trip in detail later.
-You will see so many new things and meet so many new people, it will be impossible to retain it all in memory.
+Record your private feelings, thoughts, and experiences so that you can re-live your trip in detail a decade later.
+You will see so many new things and meet so many new people, retaining it all in memory is impossible.
 Write things down!

-People, Americans in particular, are programmed to think that long-term travel is a lifestyle only for the rich.
-Come home and share the news, break the stereotypes, and encourage others that are unsure about taking that first step.
+People, Americans in particular, are programmed to think that long-term travel is a lifestyle only for the rich or retired.
+Come home and share the news, break the stereotypes, and encourage others who dream of escape but are unsure about taking that first step.

 Read about my feelings when I finished my first year of backpacking travel.